Amazon wants you to start a business to deliver its packages

 Related: Trump orders Postal Service review after attacking Amazon

 Amazon's new "Delivery Service Partners" and their staff members won't be employed by the tech company.
-The initial $10,000 costs will go to helping them start an independent business that has to include at least four delivery vans.
+The initial $10,000 costs will go to helping them start an independent business that has to begin with at least five delivery vans and ramp up to 20 vans over an undisclosed period of time.

 Amazon has negotiated discounts for approved entrepreneurs, including lower rates on insurance, fuel and leases for Amazon branded vans that have been customized inside for package delivery.
 It's also setting aside $1 million to specifically recruit and help military veterans become partners.